-Investing in a new location is more than a decision to invest in office space.
+Investing in a new location is more than a decision to invest in a bespoke property.
 The best businesses attract the best people – people who want a lifestyle which matches the quality of their professional experience.

 Belfast and Northern Ireland don’t disappoint.
-Lonely Planet and Fodors have named Belfast as one of the world’s must see destinations with its top-class restaurants, hotels and shopping – not to mention stunning golf courses, mountains and coastline on its doorstep.
-A vibrant arts and cultural sector exists with additional infrastructure added recently with the opening Lyric Theatre redevelopment and the Metropolitan Arts Centre (MAC).
+Lonely Planet and Fodors have named Belfast as one of the world’s must see destinations.
+The city's Titanic heritage, top-class restaurants, hotels and shopping – not to mention stunning mountains and coastline just a short drive away - are all part of the appeal.
+A vibrant arts and cultural sector exists with additional infrastructure added with the Lyric Theatre redevelopment and the Metropolitan Arts Centre (MAC).

-Titanic Quarter will be home to five hotels and a range of leisure activities.
-It’s also a short walk from Northern Ireland’s leading entertainment venues – the Odyssey and Waterfront Hall – regular hosts to the globe’s biggest acts.
+Titanic Quarter itself will be home to a range of leisure activities.
+It's also a short walk from both of Northern Ireland's leaading entertainment venues - the SSE Arena and Waterfront Hall - which regularly host the globe's biggest acts.